Classes - 2025

 with Lottie Spady

 Herbing around with divination, consecration, personal growth and spiritual development.
 We will gather for a fun and magical show and tell of the botanical best in plant based oracle and tarot decks!
 Bring yours to share!
 We will compare artwork, energetics, and personal experiences of the decks and do a few pulls using the newly published Lineages of Change Tarot.
 We will discuss ways to close out a tarot reading with herbs and formulations to enhance the querent’s reading.
-Particpants will also dig a little deeper and spend some time determining their personal Major Arcana card and learn its corresponding herbs.
+Participants will also dig a little deeper and spend some time determining their personal Major Arcana card and learn its corresponding herbs.
 There will be a Plant Tarot Spirit Connection meditation and free write exercise.
 Please bring a journal and something to write with.
 We will close out with herbs of consecration.
 Participants will make a personal consecration herb blend for your tarot deck or for yourself.

 Friday evenings we have historically held a session of classes that have some fun and flair to them and people have really enjoyed them.